ShivamKumarJha/android_tools/README.md

 3. **proprietary-files.sh**: A script to prepare proprietary blobs list from ROM.
 Usage:
-From online git repo: `./tools/deprecated/proprietary-files.sh <raw file link of all_files.txt>`
+For online git repo: `./tools/proprietary-files.sh <raw file link of all_files.txt>`
-From local dump: `./tools/proprietary-files.sh <full path to ROM dump>`
+For local dump: `./tools/proprietary-files.sh <full path to ROM dump>`

 4. **rom_compare.sh**: A script to compare source & target ROM.
 It lists `Added, common, missing & modified` blobs.
 Usage: